-If data is determined to be ePHI, the DHSS Business Associate Agreement must be signed at contract award.
-Other types of data must be treated with appropriate confidential data handling and may be covered by a data usage agreement.
+If data is determined to be ePHI, the DHSS Business Associate Agreement must be signed at contract award in accordance with IT Reference H. Other types of data must be treated with appropriate confidential data handling and may be covered by a data usage agreement.